 There are many milestones that JEET has crossed in its developmental journey and there are yet many more to come.
-The connecting thread between the past, present and the future is the passion to serve and the determination to bring about a difference in the lives of fellow jains.
+The connecting thread between the past, present and the future is the passion to serve and the determination to bring about a difference in the lives of fellow Jains.

-To be a platform to provide opportunities to deserving Sadharmik Family so as to enable them to be self-sufficient by providing equal opportunity for Employment or Business.
+- To be a platform for deserving Sadharmik Families to enable them to be self-sufficient by providing equal opportunity for Employment or Business.

-- To establish, acquire, maintain and support educational institutions and cultural institutions, trust, college, school, bal mandirs, vidhyalaya, university and pathshala having the same object to support Sadharmic Family for Education and empower them
+- To establish, acquire, maintain and support Educational Institutions and Cultural Institutions, Trust, College, School, Balmandirs, Vidhyalaya, University and Pathshala having the same object to support Sadharmik Family for Education and empower them

 - Why we do

-In the last decade, we observed socio-economic transformation.
+- In the last decade, we have observed socio-economic transformation.
 Sadharmik Jains are forced to spend money on the things they don’t really need.
 The luxury of the yesterday has become necessity of today.
-Gone are the days where big screen televisions were a novelty reserved for the very rich.
+Gone are the days where big screen televisions were a novelty reserved for the rich.
 The same applies to airline travel, clothing and eating out.

 - Many issues such as joblessness, ever increasing inflation, recession, mishaps such as accident or a bad diagnosis, sudden death of the sole bread earner can reduce a family from solidly middle class to newly poor in a few days.
-When every rupee earned is budgeted, the fortune of the family is indeed jeopardised when the primarly earner loses a job or gets sick.
+When every rupee earned is budgeted, the fortune of the family is indeed jeopardised when the primary earner loses a job or is sick.